Getting Started with Meta XR Simulator

 The simulator adheres to the same XR API specification as mobile and PC VR runtimes, enabling integration with your engine’s IDE without requiring any modifications.
 It includes a predefined input mapping schema and a user interface that displays information about how the runtime composites the final view and simulates input.

 - Create a VR project.
-You can create a VR Template project or create one from scratch following Create Quest App.
+You can create a VR Template project or create one from scratch following Set up your development environment.

 - In Project Settings > Platforms > Windows, make sure DirectX 11 or DirectX 12 is the Default RHI.
-Vulkan support is limited at this moment.
+Vulkan has limited support.

 - Enable the Meta XR Simulator by checking the Meta XR Simulator toggle, under the Meta XR Simulator dropdown located on the main toolbar.